-Early years educator (EYE) competence observation criteria student guidance 3

-Initial Observation Planning Form 5

-Activity Plan 6

-Observation of Skills Recording Form 7

-Professional Discussion Form 8

-Future Planning Form 9

-Feedback Form 10

-Student Evidence Mapping Form 11

-Final Assessment Judgement Form 25

-Assessor guide to meet the criteria 26

-Child development - stages and sequences 26

-Factors impacting child development 28

-Communication and language 29

-Curriculum and learning - assessment 32

-Evidence-based theory 37

-Early Years Foundation Stage (EYFS) 38

-Meeting the Individual Needs of Babies and Children

-Pedagogical Approaches 45

-Special Educational Needs and Disabilities (SEND) - code of practice 46

-Supporting Babies and Children with Special Educational Needs and Disabilities (SEND) 49

-Safeguarding and Welfare - wellbeing

-Maintaining a Safe Environment 57

-Child Health 63

-Child Protection 64

-Hygienic Environments 66

-Food and Drink Requirements 68

-Personal Care Routines 69

-Health and Safety - legislation and guidance 73

-Policy and Procedures 75

-Equality and Inclusion - anti-discriminatory practice 80

-Legislation 82

-Roles and Responsibilities - professional practice 83

-Partnership Working 86

-Criteria reference 91

-Document information 100

-Change history record 100

-Early years educator (EYE) competence observation criteria student guidance

-This pack contains the mandatory forms that must be used by your provider assessor to gather evidence for assignment 1 and to make a final assessment decision on your competence against the early years educator (EYE) criteria.

-The forms and criteria will be used to record each of your achievements against the Department for Education (DfE) EYE criteria (ratio requirement for employment in the workforce, known as EYE criteria) to ensure you have achieved competence against all early years foundation stage (EYFS) statutory framework criteria by the end of their qualification.

-The guidance clearly identifies that criteria must be observed and extended through a professional discussion for full or partial achievement.
-Your professional discussion must not be used as an alternative to observation of you in your placement.
-It is appreciated that some criteria may be best suited to a professional discussion, and this applies to situations that are unlikely to be frequently observed.

-The criteria have been arranged into themes that value and appreciate holistic approaches to assessment of the skills-based criteria achieved through observation.
-Holistic observations are welcomed, and your assessors will use the appropriate form to track your evidence in line with this guidance.
-Professional discussions with students can take place outside of the setting as long as safe to do so.
-You may refer to documentation including work products, child observations, planning, reflective accounts, policy and procedures to support professional discussions as appropriate.

-You must have achieved competence in all criteria before you can be considered for achievement of the Early Years Educator technical qualification (EYE TQ).
-All mandatory forms and final marks must be kept as evidence in a secure folder for delivery to NCFE by the submission deadline in the final year of the T Level1 qualification.
-Final decisions of competence are subject to moderation by NCFE.

-Observations for assessment should not take place until your provider is confident that you will be able to show an appropriate level of achievement during the observation.

-Final assessment decisions must be submitted to NCFE by the submission deadline in the final year of the T Level qualification by your provider.
+Early Years Educator Criteria Performance Evidence Tutor Guidance 4

+Tutor Guidance 4

+Assignment 2 Part 1: Recording Forms 6

+Initial Observation Planning Form 7

+Activity Plan 8

+Observation of Skills Recording Form 9

+Professional Discussion Form 10

+Future Planning Form 11

+Feedback Form 12

+Student Evidence Mapping Form 13

+Final Assessment Judgement Form 29

+Assessor Guide to meet the criteria 30

+Child Development 30

+Stages and Sequences 30

+Factors Impacting Child Development 32

+Communication and Language 33

+Curriculum and Learning 36

+Assessment 36

+Evidence Based Theory 41

+Early Years Foundation Stage 42

+Meeting the Individual Needs of Babies and Children 46

+Pedagogical Approaches 49

+SEND 50

+Code of Practice 50

+Supporting Babies and Children with SEND 53

+Safeguarding and Welfare 57

+Well-being 57

+Maintaining a Safe Environment 62

+Child Health 68

+Child Protection 69

+Hygienic Environments 71

+Food and Drink Requirements 73

+Personal Care Routines 74

+Health and Safety 78

+Legislation and Guidance 78

+Policy and Procedures 80

+Equality and Inclusion 85

+Anti-discriminatory Practice 85

+Legislation 87

+Roles and Responsibilities

+Professional Practice 88

+Partnership Working 90

+Assessor Criteria Reference 96

+Document information 107

+Change History Record 107

+Early Years Educator Criteria Performance Evidence Tutor Guidance

+Tutor Guidance

+This pack contains the mandatory forms which must be used by Providers to gather evidence for each student for Assignment 2 Part 1 to make a final assessment decision on their competence against the Early Years Educator criteria.

+The forms and criteria should be used to record each student's achievement against the essential Early Years Educator criteria, to ensure they have achieved competence against all criteria by the end of their qualification.

+The guidance clearly identifies that criteria must be observed and extended through a Professional Discussion for full or partial achievement.
+Professional Discussion must not be used as an alternative to observation of the student in placement.
+It is appreciated that some criteria may be best suited to a Professional Discussion, and this applies to situations that are unlikely to be frequently observed.

+The criteria have been arranged into themes which value and appreciate holistic approaches to assessment of the skills-based criteria achieved through observation.
+Holistic observations are welcomed, and assessors may use the appropriate form to track student evidence in line with this guidance.
+Professional Discussions with students can take place outside of the setting as long as safe to do so.
+Students may refer to documentation including work products, child observations, planning, reflective accounts, policy and procedures to support Professional Discussions as appropriate.

+Students must have achieved competence in all criteria before they can be considered for achievement of an Early Years Educator Technical Qualification.
+Final decisions of competence are subject to Moderation.

+Observations for assessment should not take place until the Provider is confident that the student will be able to show an appropriate level of achievement during the observation.

+Final assessment decisions must be submitted to NCFE by the submission deadline in the final year of the T Level qualification.